End of the blooming period

 Because there are still a lot of nutrients in the medium (the precise amount depends on the medium you used) and because the leaves also contain a fair amount of nutrients, you can stop administering them in the last 1.5 to 2 weeks (depending on the medium you use).
 Depending on the cannabis strain you grow and the climate of the growing area, the maturing takes some time to complete.

 Try to make sure that the humidity stays below 50% in the last few weeks of the flowering period.
-If the humidity is too high, this can lead to stone hard buds, which might develop mould in the last weeks of their growth phase.
+If the humidity is too high, this can lead to stone hard buds, which might develop mold in the last weeks of their growth phase.

 If you have discovered mold in a bud, it is as good as lost.
 Once 80% of the hairs have turned brown, it's time to prepare for the harvest.
 The ideal temerature during the flowering phase is between 20° and 29° Celsius.
 You can influence the type of high you get from smoking your cannabis by harvesting the buds a bit sooner or later.
 The longer you wait, the stronger the 'stone' of the cannabis will be.
 If you harvest a bit sooner, you get more of a 'high' effect.
 The harvesting time, therefore, depends on your personal preference.

 A bud that died or has been infected by mold will also develop brown hairs.
 You can start harvesting when 80% of the hairs are brown.
 If most of the buds have brown hairs but a couple of the lower buds still have white hairs, you can still start harvesting.
 In order to try out the different highs, you can also harvest in phased intervals.